“I just feel that this is what students need to learn.”

 When we hear instructors justify what/how they teach by saying, “I just feel …” or “When I was a student …” big red flags should begin to fly.
 Even someone with no TESL training or experience can use these to defend themselves.
 No instructor would use these reasons if they actually had credible research to validate what/how they teach.
 (In my next posts, I discuss some valid reasons.)
 Thus, when we hear these justifications, it probably indicates that the teacher/administrator hasn’t made the effort to do the research.

 It is possible for instructors and programs to set up their own research.
-(I’ll describe some user-friendly ways to do this in my next two posts.)
+(See links below for some user-friendly ways to do this.)
 However, we should be skeptical when colleagues make claims about what should be taught based on how they “feel” or what they had to do as an undergraduate or graduate student.